EloiStree/2023_03_03_HelloNoCodeJamXR/README.md

 > ⚠️ This Git Repository is improvised for the event.
 It is not complet and is just here to help as much as I can in the given time 😉 ⚠️

-Video avec Mohamed FR tutorial:
+Video avec Mohamed FR tutorial 📹:
 https://github.com/EloiStree/2023_03_03_HelloNoCodeJamXR/wiki/Video